cubeapm/sample_app_python_manual/README.md

 This branch contains code for OpenTelemetry instrumentation.

-Hitting an API endpoint will generate the corresponding traces.
+Running the application will generate the corresponding traces.
 Traces are printed to the console by default.
 If you want to send traces to a backend tool, update the configuration by commenting out the `OTEL_LOG_LEVEL` line and uncommenting the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line.

 And also update [main.py](main.py):